 After Baker’s sudden death in 1930 due to heart disease, Christopher Norton and his wife Minnie Underwood Norton bought the property.
-Christopher died shortly after, and his wife Minnie continued operations with her nephew William Cross and sister Martha.
+Christopher died shortly after, and his wife Minnie continued operations with her nephew Willim Cross and sister Martha.

 They added the curved open stand to display items for sale around 1935.
 They also added a restaurant during the 1940s as tourism and development continued to grow.
 It first served sandwiches and later fried chicken dinners, mainly for patrons of the Neelesville Presbyterian Church just up the road.
-Continuing the seemingly unspoken tradition of passing on the business, William Cross took it over in 1946.
+Continuing the seemingly unspoken tradition of passing on the business, Willim Cross took it over in 1946.
 And production continued to flourish: “For more than ninety years, cider was produced using a secret formula on a press that could make more than 2,000 gallons per week” (quote originally from Washington Post article, Germantown historians want to save city’s famous Cider Barrel, written by Alex Ruoff, April 11, 2012).

 Susan Soderberg of the Germantown Historical Society says of the recipe: